 “Cold hard cash is going to be on a lot of wish lists this year as families find it increasingly difficult to balance holiday spending with paying for essentials,” said Steve Cox, BBB spokesperson.
 “Pre-paid bank cards can be a great way to give money, but givers and receivers need to pay special attention to the terms and conditions, which can include substantial fees and limitations.”

 Not only are pre-paid bank cards a popular holiday gift, they are also a way for people with limited access to credit cards to manage their money—including making it easier to purchase items online.
 The terms and conditions on these products do vary, so BBB recommends consumers pay special attention to the following details when giving, or receiving, a pre-paid bank card.

 Fees, Fees and More Fees

-The BBB recently researched a bank card offer and discovered more than 27 different fees ranging from a little under a dollar to almost $20.
+BBB serving Southwest Idaho and Eastern Oregon recently researched a bank card offer and discovered more than 27 different fees ranging from a little under a dollar to almost $20.
 Fees were attached to contacting customer service, loading more money onto the card, and inactivity.
 The card even had weekly base fees of $1.95—which ads up to more than $100 a year to use the card.
 BBB recommends paying close attention to all terms and conditions associated with pre-paid bank cards and is encouraging consumers to ensure they read the fine print and ask about and understand any “hidden” fees.